 NAMI Veteran Connection Recovery Support Group is a free, peer-led veterans support group for veterans living with mental illness.
 You will gain insight from hearing the challenges and successes of others.
-The groups are led by NAMI-trained facilitators who have the lived-experience and are now living in recovery.
+The groups are led by NAMI-trained facilitators who are Veterans and have the lived-experience and are now living in recovery.

 NAMI’s Veteran Support Groups are unique because they follow a structured model to ensure you and others in the group have an opportunity to be heard and to get what you need.
-The groups meet twice a month.
+The groups meet the 3rd Thursday of each month.

 What You’ll Gain

 By sharing your experiences in a safe and confidential setting, you gain hope and develop relationships.
 The group encourages empathy, productive discussion and a sense of community.